The Wolves More Than Survive: Los Lobos Celebrate 50 Years With Upcoming NJ College Gig

 Rojas still has the Ray Bans and the Billy Gibbons growl.
 His soul brother, David Hidalgo, still has the sweet voice – the McCartney/Tilbrook to Cesar’s Lennon/Difford — as well as the chops to fly through guitar leads.

-And while both make excellent twin towers, Los Lobos wouldn’t exist without drummer/guitarist Louie Pérez, the effervescent Conrad Lozano – always in pocket on bass — or the Dostoevsky-bearded Berlin on sax.
+And while both make excellent twin towers, Los Lobos wouldn’t exist without guitarist Louie Pérez, the effervescent Conrad Lozano – always in pocket on bass — or the Dostoevsky-bearded Berlin on sax.
+Alfredo Ortiz has more than capably taken the skins since long-time drummer Enrique “Bugs” Gonzalez decided to return to Mexico two years ago.

 It helps that the group’s four original Latinos have known, loved and encouraged one another, like brothers, since high school.
 It's also pretty much makes them a bar band no matter the size of the venue.

-No doubt that's why SiriusXM chose Los Lobos to christen an "Outlaw Country West Cruise" from Los Angeles to Cabo and Ensenada earlier this month with a "sail-out" set that had thousands of passengers stomping and cheering as the Norwegian Jewel left the harbor.
+No doubt that's why SiriusXM chose Los Lobos to christen an "Outlaw Country West Cruise" from Los Angeles to Cabo and Ensenada earlier this month with a "sail-out" set that had thousands of passengers stomping and cheering on the pool deck as the Norwegian Jewel left the harbor.

 The band shot out of the gate with "Don't Worry Baby," "Evangeline" and "Love Special Delivery" (a 1966 chestnut by Thee Midnighters) before kicking into "Will the Wolf Survive?"

-Highlights included "Chuco's Cumbia," the Cajun-styled "Dream In Blue," and "Kiko and the Lavender Moon," as well as the standard sing-along "Volver, Volver," before closing with another furious run: Valens's "Come On Let's Go," "Do the Shakes" and a seamless trio of "I Got Loaded," Buddy Holly's "Not Fade Away" and the Grateful Dead's "Bertha."
+Highlights included "Chuco's Cumbia," the Cajun-styled "Dream In Blue," and "Kiko and the Lavender Moon," as well as the standard sing-along "Volver, Volver," before closing with another furious run: Valens's "Come On Let's Go," "Shakin' Shakin' Shakes" and a seamless trio of "I Got Loaded," Buddy Holly's "Not Fade Away" and the Grateful Dead's "Bertha."

 Bands that last this long can sometimes lose their center -- or, worse, rust out.
 They stop listening to themselves, forget where they came from, play most songs by rote.